ibm-cloud-docs/ibm-cloud-provider-for-terraform/provision-vsi-vpc.md

    * provider.ibm: version = "~> 0.11"

-   Terraform has been successfully initialized!
+   Terraform on {{site.data.keyword.cloud_notm}} has been successfully initialized!

-   You may now begin working with Terraform.
+   You may now begin working with Terraform on {{site.data.keyword.cloud_notm}}.
 Try running "terraform plan" to see any changes that are required for your infrastructure.
-All Terraform commands should now work.
+All Terraform on {{site.data.keyword.cloud_notm}} commands should now work.

-   If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
+   If you ever set or change modules or backend configuration for Terraform on {{site.data.keyword.cloud_notm}}, rerun this command to reinitialize your working directory.
 If you forget, other commands detect it and remind you to do so if necessary.
    ```
    {: screen}

-4. Generate an Terraform execution plan.
-When you execute this command, Terraform validates the syntax of your configuration file and resource definitions against the specifications that are provided by the {{site.data.keyword.cloud_notm}} Provider plug-in.
+4. Generate an Terraform on {{site.data.keyword.cloud_notm}} execution plan.
+When you execute this command, Terraform on {{site.data.keyword.cloud_notm}} validates the syntax of your configuration file and resource definitions against the specifications that are provided by the {{site.data.keyword.cloud_notm}} Provider plug-in.

    ```
    terraform plan